0xSero/partisia-docs/docs/node-operations/node-payment-rewards-and-risks.md

 is already staked on baker service, but they also have a bigger earning potential.

-Staked [MPC tokens](../pbc-fundamentals/dictionary.md#mpc-token) are used as collateral for a node performing a paid service like running a block producing node.
+Staked [MPC tokens](../pbc-fundamentals/dictionary.md#mpc-token) are used as collateral for a node performing a paid service.
 Collateral means the stake of a node can be used to pay compensation for misconduct committed with the node.
 For all services on PBC there is a basic safety principle: $ValueOfStake \gt ValueOfService$